 If you find yourself facing the issue of squatters in New Jersey, there are a few steps you can take to effectively get rid of them.
 Firstly, it is essential to understand the legalities surrounding squatters in the state.
 Familiarize yourself with the relevant laws and regulations to ensure you are well-informed throughout the process.
-Next, gather evidence of the squatters’ presence on the property, such as photographs, witness statements, and any communication you may have had with them.
+Next, gather evidence of the settlers’ presence on the property, such as photographs, witness statements, and any communication you may have had with them.

 Understanding New Jersey’s Squatter’s Rights and Laws